tahani319/DS_ML_HousePrices/README.md

 I use this data from [kaggle] (https://www.kaggle.com/shree1992/housedata)

-it contains iformation about selling house in USA in 2014, it has 18 variables and 4600 observations in USA
+it contains iformation about selling house in USA in 2014, it has 18 variables and 4600 observations.

 attributes: